arsenyspb/ollama-monitor/README.md

 -   **Markdown Report** (`benchmark_report_[type]_[timestamp].md`): A detailed report containing performance metrics, system resource usage summaries, and the full model output.
 -   **System Metrics CSV** (`system_metrics_[type]_[timestamp].csv`): Raw time-series data of CPU, GPU, and RAM usage during the run.
 -   **Summary CSV** (`benchmark_summary.csv`): A log file that appends a summary of each benchmark run, including performance and configuration details.

+## AI Co-Development Guidelines
+This project supports AI-assisted development.
+Please refer to [AI.md](AI.md) for guidelines on how AI agents should interact with this repository (Issue-driven development, PR workflows, and CI/CD).